PandasThumb/pandasthumb.github.io/_posts/2022/2022-06-13-Hillis-on-Mayr-Award.md

 <li>Changing the name to a generic award cheapens the award and is unfair to graduate students we wish to honor and recognize.
 A generic award certainly does not carry the prestige of the Ernst Mayr Award in Systematic Biology.</li>
 </ol>

 No one is claiming that Mayr was anything except a hero of diversity and inclusion, and an outstanding founder and accomplished benefactor of the society.
-Removing the names of people like Mayr from awards sends exactly the wrong message to students and members of the society..
+Removing the names of people like Mayr from awards sends exactly the wrong message to students and members of the society.<br/><br/>
 For these reasons, please vote AGAINST the constitutional amendment. <br />
 <br />
 You can read more about the proposed change here:<br />